FrancescaPascalau/learning-aws/README.md

 ## Amazon Simple Queue Service (Amazon SQS)

+_SQS is a managed message queuing service used to send, store and retrieve multiple messages of various sizes asynchronously._

 It provides an HTTP API through which items can be submitted to and readout of a queue by apps.
 AWS fully manages the queue itself, making SQS an easy solution for passing messages between different components of software systems running in the cloud.